WayZimChu/vector/README.md

 The following **optional** features are implemented:

-- [ ] User can adjust midpoint based on time and/or distance
-- [ ] User can can choose method of transportation.
-- [ ] Friends locations update based on their GPS location

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):